 Here you may find the list of Arabic immersion programs in West Bank, Palestine

-Local Palestinian will be delighted to practice Arabic with you, and many volunteers work to familiarize themselves with basic greetings and phrases before their visit.
+Local Palestinians will be delighted to practice Arabic with you, and many volunteers work to familiarize themselves with basic greetings and phrases before their visit.
 Taxi drivers and shopkeepers will likely speak very basic English, but a sizable proportion of the Palestinian population is well-educated and speaks good English fluently.
-However expect English proficiency to decline as you move farther away from the urban centers.
+However, expect English proficiency to decline as you move farther away from the urban centers.

 Instagram: https://www.instagram.com/excellence.center